 The Bank Loan is secured against the Property.
 This means that repayment of the Bank Loan ranks ahead of unitholders' interests in the Trust.
-If the Trust fails to renew borrowing or credit facilities, the Trust's viability could be adversely affected.

-The Bank Loan had an interest rate of 4.62% per annum at 30 June 2018.
+New credit terms were negotiated as part of the recent debt variation, and from 9 January 2019, the interest rate of the Bank Loan was 3.61% per annum.
 The interest rate comprises a fixed margin rate and a variable market interest rate.
-The Trust has entered into hedging arrangements which have the effect of fixing the variable market interest rate until December 2018.
+The Trust has entered into hedging arrangements which have the effect of fixing the variable market interest rate until June 2023.
 See Section 4.6 below for further information on interest rate hedging.

-The interest rate including the amortisation of front end establishment fees is 4.79%.
+The interest rate including the amortisation of front end establishment fees is 3.71%.